 Generally, local building codes require a capacity of at least 150 CFM, and most areas require makeup air if the capacity exceeds 350 CFM.
 This may include a servo-operated intake vent located (usually) in the basement that automatically opens when the fan is turned on to admit enough fresh air to make up for the air being exhausted to the outside.

 Consider two useful ventilation features: a heat recovery system and automatic vent operation:

 - Heat Recovery Ventilator: When your vent fan removes all the air from your kitchen and replaces it with outside air - it is also removing all the heat in the air, which typically just gets blown outside.
 In the summer, this is a godsend, but in winter you don't want to waste the heat.
 You can recover most of this heat with a heat recovery ventilation (HRV) system that acts as a heat exchanger, extracting any heat leaving the house and using it to heat make-up air coming into the house.

-These systems require a heat exchanger, usually mounted in an attic, and two ducting systems, one to exhaust contaminated air and and another to being in fresh air.
-Both are run through the heat exchanger where the heat from the outgoing aire is conveyed to the incoming air.
+These systems require a heat exchanger, usually mounted in an attic, and two ducting systems, one to exhaust contaminated air and another to bring in fresh air.
+Both are run through the heat exchanger where the heat from the outgoing air is transferred to the incoming air.

 For more information on range vent heat recovery, see Heat Recovery Ventilation by the Cold Climate Housing Research Center.